whittlelabs/k/README.md

    `k init`
    Creates a new .k directory with default templates.

-2. **Generate a Pull Request Changeset**
+2. **Generate a Changeset**
-   `k pr "Refactor database connection logic" --verbose`
+   `k change "Refactor database connection logic" --verbose`
-   Generates a detailed pull request changeset.
+   Generates a detailed changeset.
 Use the **--include** flag to override the default file selection if needed and the **--followup** flag to enable incremental updates.
-The **--verbose** flag displays detailed debug output.
+The **--verbose** flag displays detailed debug output during execution.

 3. **Generate Code Advice**
    `k advise "Optimize the caching mechanism for performance." --followup --verbose`